sphinx-doc/sphinx/Doc-26/library/simplexmlrpcserver.rst

 .. versionadded:: 2.2

-The :mod:`SimpleXMLRPCServer` module provides a basic server framework for XML- RPC servers written in Python.
+The :mod:`SimpleXMLRPCServer` module provides a basic server framework for XML-RPC servers written in Python.
 Servers can either be free standing, using :class:`SimpleXMLRPCServer`, or embedded in a CGI environment, using :class:`CGIXMLRPCRequestHandler`.